-How to Use the Bolus Wizard in AndroidAPS
+How to Use the Bolus wizard in AndroidAPS

 Opensource.clinic

-7 min readOct 29, 2024
+8 min readOct 29, 2024

 The Bolus wizard at its best, saving the day, one meal at a time.

 If you’re using, or thinking about using, AndroidAPS for managing your diabetes, you’re about to step into a new level of control over your health.
-You’ve probably had guidance from your doctor or nurse on how to use a pen or pump.
-But the Bolus wizard goes beyond what most healthcare providers typically cover.

 What it does